 The Basic Rules of a Customer Apology Letter

-While the two “keys” above are essential, here’s a list of other fundamental rules when writing an apology letter for customer service that you shouldn’t be getting wrong.
+While the two “keys” above are essential, here’s a list of other fundamental rules when writing a sorry note for customer service that you shouldn’t be getting wrong.

 Say “Sorry” Not “Apologies”

-Often, instead of just saying sorry, advisors follow templates that rephrase what only needs to be a simple apology.
+Often, instead of just a sorry letter, advisors follow templates that rephrase what only needs to be a simple apology.